Returning from a deployment is a wonderful time to get back into routines and catch up with family and friends.

 This program provides certain lending protections for those called to Active Duty.
 One common example is lowering interest on debts to 6% during deployments.
 If used, you are required to contact your creditors and inform them the deployment has ended.
 Click here for more information on SCRA.

 This program can reduce your student loan interest to zero while deployed, but you must contact your lenders when you get back.

 - Savings Deposit Program (SDP)

-This account will continue to earn the 10% annual interest rate for 90 days after deployment and will then be deposited into your account 120 days after leaving the combat zone.
+This account will continue to earn the 10% annual interest rate for 90 days after deployment and will then be deposited into your account 120 days after leaving the combat zone, so be sure the Defense Finance Accounting Service (DFAS) has the correct information.
 Discuss how to use these resources before the money is distributed.